mapc-lberman/ACS-processing-extra/dict_compile/readme.md

 run the py notebook, see results in dict_output folder.

-the *Results.csv file should have all the variables transformed into the default JSON entries.
+the output will be a text file in __dict_output__ and will contain all the variables transformed into the default JSON entries needed for the uni-mapping script.
 Note:  these will need to be edited for their correct Universe and Margin of Error values, and the moe, percent boolean changed as needed.